WordPress vs Google Sites: Which is Better for You?

 If you choose self-managed hosting, you’ll be responsible for

-- Seeking an external service for website backups, as self-managed hosting does not include this feature.
-Having a backup is crucial in case of any problems, providing a means to restore your website.
+• Seeking an external service for website backups, as self-managed hosting does not include this feature.
+Having a backup is crucial in case of any problems, as it provides a means to restore your website.

 ii) Google Sites

 It allows you to create, host, and manage Sites within its servers for free.
-But if you’re using Google Sites with Google Apps, the cost is included in the user license fee of around $60 annually per user.
+However, if you’re using Google Sites with Google Apps, the cost is included in the user license fee, which is approximately $60 annually per user.

 Verdict